-(5) Real estate online brokerage services
+(4) Real estate online brokerage services

-Commencing in 2015, the Group acts as an intermediary between sellers and buyers of secondary properties, and may also provide property listing services, advisory services, transaction negotiation services and administration services.
-In addition to secondary property sales, the Group also assists property owners and potential renters with leasing transactions.
-Different from conventional real estate brokers in the PRC, the Group does not maintain extensive physical sales offices and instead relies primarily on the Group's websites and mobile apps to source end users.
-Revenues derived from commission fees are recognized upon the execution of a transaction agreement between an end user and a property owner for which the Group acts as the broker in accordance with ASC 605-20, "Revenue Recognition-Services".
+Commencing in 2015, the Company provided brokerage services for sellers and buyers of secondary properties.
+Brokerage services may include property listing services, advisory services, transaction negotiation services and administration services.
+In addition to secondary property sales, the Company also assists property owners and potential tenants with leasing transactions.
+Commission revenues derived from brokerage services is recognized upon the execution, fulfillment of all performance obligations specified on the tri-party transaction agreement that is entered into between the seller, buyer and the Company in its capacity as broker, and cash receipt.

-(6) Online decoration services
+(5) Online decoration services

-Commencing in 2015, the Group launched online decoration services.
-Based on the customer's budget and plan for decoration, the Group engages third-party contractors to perform interior design, remodeling, renovation, furnishing and other home improvement services.
-The Group generally charges the customers a fixed fee based on the square footage of the premises undergoing decoration.
-The Group obtains customers primarily through the Group's websites and mobile apps.
-Revenues derived from online decoration services where the Group designs and renovates the properties for its customers are recognized based on the percentage-of-completion method in accordance with ASC 605-35, "Revenue Recognition-Construction-Type and Production-Type Contracts".
+Beginning in 2015, the Company launched online decoration services, which includes interior design, remodeling, renovation, furnishing and other home improvement services.
+The Company generally charges the customers a fixed fee.
+The Company recognizes revenues based on the percentage-of-completion method and measures progress using input measures, i.e., cost-to-cost, in accordance with ASC 605-35, "Revenue Recognition Construction-Type and Production-Type Contracts."
+Estimated losses, if any, are recognized during the period in which the loss becomes probable and reasonably estimable.